 Sustainably grown palm oil can also reduce pressure on forests and biodiversity, support smallholder farmer livelihoods and improve economic development in palm-growing regions.
 However, Hershey recognizes that palm oil has impacts to forests, biodiversity and producer communities when not grown or sourced responsibly.

-We currently source from seven direct suppliers: AAK, Cargill, Fuji Oil, Gemini, Bunge, ISF and Wilmar.
+We currently source from nine direct suppliers: AAK, Alianza/Team Foods, Bunge, Cargill, Fuji Oil, Gemini, ISF, Manorama and Wilmar.
 100 percent of the palm oil we source globally is Roundtable on Sustainable Palm Oil (RSPO) Mass Balance and Segregated certified.
 As needed due to lack of RSPO certified palm or palm kernel oil volumes to meet our demand, Hershey purchases RSPO Credits to cover such gaps.

 As members of the RSPO, we annually report our palm oil volumes in our Annual Communication on Progress report.

 Furthermore, since 2020, Hershey has been a member of the North America Sustainable Palm Oil Network (NASPON), which works to accelerate the uptake of certified sustainable palm oil in North America.
 Additionally, Hershey is involved in the Palm Oil Collaboration Group’s Independent Verification

-We expect all of our palm oil sourcing partners to be compliant with our Supplier Code of Conduct, uphold our Responsible Palm Oil Sourcing Policy and No Deforestation Policy, and remain compliant to our NDPE position at the corporate-group level.
+We expect all of our palm oil sourcing partners (including subcontractors) to be compliant with our Supplier Code of Conduct, uphold our Responsible Palm Oil Sourcing Policy and No Deforestation Policy, and remain compliant to our NDPE position at the corporate-group level.